Prev page Next page Back to Blog

 By being aware of these changes and taking the right measures, such as using moisturizing and protective skin care products, as well as seeking help from specialists when necessary, you can better manage the skin challenges that premenopause brings with it.

-1. Be extra kind to the skin.
+1. Be extra kind to your skin.

-2. Moisturize the skin with skin-specific fats.
+2. Moisturize the skin with skin's own fats.

 3. Sun protection is important.